davidlj95/renovate-config/README.md

 }
 ```

 Checkout the [Angular presets] file for all the available presets.
+For more information about version compatibility data, check [Angular versions compatibility sources](./angular-versions-compatibility-sources/index.md)

 [Angular presets]: ./angular.json
 [Node.js]: https://nodejs.org/